spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/palette-rbac.md

 tags: ["user-management", "rbac"]
 ---

+Palette provides you with the ability to create and manage roles to control access to resources.
+Roles are a collection of [permissions](./permissions.md) that define the actions a user, or a team, can perform on a resource.
+By assigning roles to users or teams, you can control the level of access they have to resources in Palette.

+## Role-Based Access Control

-Role-Based Access Control (RBAC) allows a single user to have different types of access control based on the resource being accessed.
+Role-Based Access Control (RBAC) allows a user or team to have different types of access control based on the resource being accessed.
 Palette supports an RBAC approach for granting users granular access to resources and their operations within the Palette platform.

-Role-based access control (RBAC) focuses on assigning permissions to roles rather than to individual users or teams.
+RBAC focuses on assigning permissions to roles rather than individual users or teams.
 Users and teams are then assigned these roles, which specify their access to various resources.
-A user or team can be assigned multiple roles, each defining the permitted actions they can perform on those resources.
+A user or team can be assigned multiple roles, each defining their permitted actions on those resources.

 :::info